The Raspberry Pi has two audio output modes: HDMI and headphone jack. You can switch between these modes at any time.

 Changing the audio output

-There are two ways of setting the audio output.
+There are three ways of setting the audio output.

 The following command, entered in the command line, will switch the audio output to HDMI: